suziexi/frameblends.github.io/README.md

 	- Dectect Verb-noun conflict by nominate emotion and spontaneous action verbs,
 	- Parameters: verb lexical units,evoked verb frames, and the nouns agents in the sentence, may need human to do further evaluation

+- After I finish the tasks above, I will do a sample evaluation about how effective each nomination method works.